 — Michelle Schroeder-Gardner (@SenseofCents) April 15, 2019

-So today, I am going to answer your questions about living on a boat!
+So today, I am going to answer your questions about living on a boat and how to live on a boat!

 Did you quit RVing because you didn’t like it?